 Not wanting to risk his pigeons inside the cavern or tower yet, he decided to recall them.
 Through the eyes of his returning pigeons Edelbert got to see himself up close for the first time.

-A unit of moderate height and build, with skin the tone of wet sand.
-He was wearing a long sleeved simple green robe, very clean and natural with black wooden buttons fastening it closed down one side.
+A unit of moderate height and build, with skin the tone of wet sand; He was wearing a long sleeved simple green robe, very clean and natural with black wooden buttons fastening it closed down one side.
 His short cropped white hair and goatee all appeared neat.
 Oddly, he Popped with a dagger and light sandals.

 “Okay pigeons, it is time to move.”

-At the rear of the courtyard between two of the statues was a man sized, door which the pigeons then Edelbert promptly passed through.
-Beyond the door, they moved along a tunnel that Edelbert could sense ran across from one side of the peak to the other, a fairly short distance at this height on the mountain.
+At the rear of the courtyard between two of the statues was a man-sized door, which the pigeons then Edelbert promptly passed through.
+Beyond the door they moved along a tunnel that Edelbert could sense ran across from one side of the peak to the other, a fairly short distance at this height on the mountain.

 Pigeon A dutifully moved ahead and passed through a heavy curtain out onto the broken stairwell they had seen before.
-As the curtain fell back into place it dragged against the stone there was a “Swish swish swish ish ish ish” sound.
+The curtain fell back into place it dragged against the stone and there was a “Swish swish swish ish ish ish” sound.
 As Edelbert passed through the curtain he was surprised to realize this was more than a curtain it was Spoils.
 The item was called a Woolrus Hide.
 It was bright white and covered in a soft but dense wool, very dense.